euugenechou/gitlab-canvas-utils/README.md

 - `template_repo`: the template repository to import and use as a base for student repositories.
 Note that this template repository will need to be publically visible.
-- `resource_repo_id`: the GitLab repository ID of a shared resources repository that students should be added to.

 ## Contributing